 Some writing skills that I learned I still need to work on is including descriptive details in my papers.
 I have tried previously, but believe that I have not accomplished this task.
 I am unsure where exactly to put the descriptive details, but now that I realize I am missing them, I will continually work on completing this.
 Another thing that I have to work on is addressing the subject or prompts correctly.
 When I write, I look more at what the subject of the paper is rather than what you, or other instructors, are actually looking for us to include.
 As for my future writing classes, I am going to try to read the rubric and make a checklist of everything I have included or failed to include.
 I have learned a lot about my writing since being in this class and hopefully will be able to bring all of this with me to use in the future.

-Writing can be very beneficial in about any career you choose because an applications letter, résumé, and a few other things are all required to get the job.
+Writing can be very beneficial in about any career you choose because an application letter, résumé, and a few other things are all required to get the job.
 As for me, however, writing is a necessity in my career because I am majoring in Elementary and Special Education.
 Teachers have to use writing a lot in everything they do.
 It is especially important to be a good writer when you are going to have to teach others how to write as well.
 It will be important to have creative writing skills, because not only do I have to teach the children how to write and use critical thinking, but I also have to research different ways on how to teach or to find information on certain subjects.

 Overall, I believe that in this class, I have obtained a lot of information not only dealing with writing, but I also learned about critical thinking and how to research properly.
 All the things we learned in this course, although some were difficult for me to learn and exactly figure out, will be very helpful for me in future uses.
 Now that the course is over, I feel very proud of myself and feel like I have become a very good writer.
 This class has taught me many things that I will bring forward with me, even if I have not completely fulfilled them, I will continue to work on that.
 During the class, there were times that I felt I was never going to be able and finish the course, because I couldn’t understand, but in the end, I am very glad that I did and I feel like it was a worthwhile course.
 Thank you for teaching me all of these great abilities to help me improve my writing skills.